A handy guide to sugar & sugar substitutes (sweeteners)

 There are several varieties of organic and fair trade cane-sugar products available, which can suit different cooking and baking requirements.
 The less refined the sugar is, the more molasses will be present, providing a richer taste, darker appearance and a higher nutritional content.

-We stock bulk organic un-bleached cane sugar and darker sugars such as demerara.
+We stock bulk organic fair trade un-bleached cane sugar and darker sugars such as demerara.
 We also have honey, molasses, maple syrup and palm sugar, best to check our selection because the list is quite long!

 For more information read our PDF guide to “sugars & sweeteners” at the bottom of the page